FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 disclaimer - Gmail IMAP support has limitations, idiosyncrasies, and to be scientifically precise, it just sucks.
 Please have patience.

-- Each tag is stored as a folder and messages with multiple tags will be downloaded multiple times, into each folder
+- Each tag is stored as a folder, therefore messages with multiple tags will be downloaded multiple times (into each folder)
-- The [daily download limit is 2500 MB][gmail-limit], so it may take several days for you to initially download your mail.
+- The [daily download limit is 2500 MB][gmail-limit], so it may take several days for you to initially download your mail
 - Your Gmail password **will not work**, an [App Password][app-password] is required
 - Emails are visible in the web UI for a couple of minutes before they appear in IMAP.
-This is either an issue on my side or there is some delay.
+This is either an issue on my side or there is some delay

 All of these are minor inconveniences, that can be workarounded, solved, or lived with.
 It's just something to keep in mind.